jessepav/lacygoill-wiki-backup/floating_point.md

 ---

-What is the new smallest positive integer that is not exactly representable as a floating point number?
+What is the new smallest positive integer that is not exactly representable as a floating-point number?

     (0.1000000000000000000000000)₂ × 2^25
     =